PHIL'S FARMS & NURSERY

 Because of their age and size, these trees usually will fruit 2 to 3 years after planting (depending on where they are planted and how well they are tended & watered.)

-PUGET GOLD: These apricots are extra-large with a rich,sweet flavor and color.
-Washington State University developed Puget Gold to set fruit even in cool, wet springs and to ripen in short summers.
-Puget Gold is one of America’s top favorites – excellent for fresh eating, jams, ice cream, preserves, desserts & cobblers, or dehydrating for year-round healthy snacking.
-Trees are disease resistant and considered the easiest-to-grow apricot variety.
-Puget Gold Apricot trees are self-fertile and have a prolific crop when mature, usually ripening throughout August.
+PUGET GOLD was developed from the chance finding of an heirloom seedling near Puget Sound.
+Washington State University then introduced the variety because it proved to be especially adapted to the wet, cold (even frosty) springtimes of the Pacific Northwest.
+Puget Gold apricots are extra-large with a rich,sweet flavor and color.
+It is one of America’s top favorites – excellent for fresh eating, jams, ice cream, preserves, desserts & cobblers, or dehydrating for year-round healthy snacking.
+Trees are disease resistant and considered the easiest-to-grow apricot variety - the fruit will ripen even in short summers.
+Puget Gold Apricot trees are self-fertile and have a prolific crop when mature, usually ripening late July through August.
+It is the #1 recommended apricot for our climate and conditions.
 Prunus armeniaca ‘Puget Gold’ USDA Zones 5 - 9

-WENATCHEE: Large, firm, flavorful yellow/orange apricots have a rich sweet taste, enjoyed freshly-picked.
-They are also especially good for jam, dehydrating, and canning.
+WENATCHEE: Over 100 years ago an heirloom seeding of 'Moorpark' apricot was introduced in Wenatchee, Washington, giving this apricot its current name.
+The large, firm, flavorful yellow/orange apricots have a rich sweet taste, enjoyed freshly-picked.
+They are also especially good for jam, sauces, dehydrating, and canning.
 Wenatchee is known for its ability to thrive in wet spring weather & withstand spring frosts.
 Wenatchee apricot trees are self-fertile and early-ripening, usually late July to August.
 Prunus armeniaca ‘Wenatchee’ USDA Zones 5 – 9